Skip to main content

 1 mentions Positive Neutral Negative

-The game's optimization is praised for its smooth technical performance on various systems, featuring full controller support and verification for the Steam Deck, ensuring an enjoyable experience on both desktop and handheld platforms.
+The game is well-optimized, delivering smooth technical performance across various systems, with full controller support and Steam Deck verification ensuring a seamless experience on both desktop and handheld devices.

 • “Technical performance is smooth across systems, with full controller support and Steam Deck verification making it easy to enjoy on both desktop and handheld platforms.”